pkerpedjiev/emptypipes/_posts/2015-02-15-selectable-force-directed-graph.md

-While describing the process of creating the visualization of the [2013 Oscar Contenders](http://www.nytimes.com/interactive/2013/02/20/movies/among-the-oscar-contenders-a-host-of-connections.html?_r=0), he showed an example of [dragging multiple nodes in a force-directed layout](http://bl.ocks.org/mbostock/4566102).
+While describing the process of creating the visualization of the [2013 Oscar Contenders](http://www.nytimes.com/interactive/2013/02/20/movies/among-the-oscar-contenders-a-host-of-connections.html?_r=0), he showed an example of [dragging multiple nodes in a graph layout](http://bl.ocks.org/mbostock/4566102).
 This seemed really useful and very similar to the behaviour we wanted to implement.

 There was only one small problem.